A lot of Spanish, a little bit of Hebrew: Ladino is an ancient language at threat of extinction

 Ascher is among a small but mighty global force trying to save a language rooted in Spanish with connections to Turkish, Hebrew, Greek, Arabic and other languages.

 There are about 130,000 Ladino speakers worldwide, according to Ethnologue, a world language database.
-Many experts, however, consider the imprecise estimate to be a gross exaggeration.
+Many experts, however, consider the number to be an imprecise estimate and a gross exaggeration.

-Dr. Bryan Kirschen, a Hispanic linguistics professor at Binghamton University, told NBC News via email that “these figures are not based on any linguistic criteria in regards to what [or] who is a speaker.”
+Other sources have estimated the number of speakers today is anywhere from 60,000 to 400,000.
+Dr. Bryan Kirschen, a Hispanic linguistics professor at Binghamton University, told NBC News via email that often “figures are not based on any linguistic criteria in regards to what [or] who is a speaker.”

 What is not in dispute is that most native Ladino speakers are elderly, and most of their children grew up learning different languages.